-A member of the research team will discuss the study with you and your child in detail to ensure you understand what to expect by taking part, the risks involved and what side-effects your child might experience.
-There will be an opportunity to ask any questions before you as the parent/legal guardian sign a consent form on behalf of your child, if you decide you would like to take part.
+We will ask you to watch a video presentation of the information about the study to ensure you understand what to expect by taking part, the risks involved and what side-effects you might expect your child to experience.
+Then you will have opportunity to ask any questions of a member of the research team before you as the parent/legal guardian sign a consent form on behalf of your child, if you and your child decide to take part.
 For children aged 11-12 years, there will be an assent form on which the child can 'sign' to indicate their agreement to take part.
 We do not require this of younger children as the concept of signing agreement may not be understood by them.